All Episodes

 Doesn't matter.

-They have got this affeta complete.
+They have got this a fait accompli.

-I also think this, and Obama tonight in his speech inaugural.
+I also think this, and Obama tonight in his speech, inaugural.

 It's an inaugural speech.

-It's gonna be an inaugural speech.
+It's going to be an inaugural speech.

 The more this guy speaks, the better.

-I want if you watch this tonight, and by the way, folks, I will watch it.
+I want, if you watch this tonight, and by the way, folks, I will watch it.

 They are located in Tucson.

-A way for the hypnotists to bypass the listeners' critical faculty by associating repeated statements that are unquestionably accurate with the message he wants to convey.
+A fundamental tool of conversational hypnosis is pacing and leading, a way for the hypnotist to bypass the listener's critical faculty by associating repeated statements that are unquestionably accurate with the message he wants to convey.

 Now, who is it that's most affected by this?

-It seems that the uh the people are most susceptible to being hypnotized this way are the highly educated.
+Let me find a bit of a It seems that the people are most susceptible to being hypnotized this way are the highly educated and one other group.

-Uh let's let me bear with me here while I well, I know it's in here somewhere.
+Bear with me here while I well, I know it's in here somewhere.

-It's a it's a it's a long little piece.
+It's a long little piece.

 I'll find it.